joshuaSamuel06/Tech-Jobs-Analysis/Collaboration/Meetings_Minutes.md

 ## Attendees
 Name | Presence
 ---- | ----
-Negin Ahmadi | Yes NO
+Negin Ahmadi | Yes No
-Victoria Berestiana | Yes NO
+Victoria Berestiana | Yes No
-Zia Yazdani | Yes NO
+Zia Yazdani | Yes No
-Jashua Samuel | Yes NO
+Jashua Samuel | Yes No
-Mustafa Kaplan | Yes NO
+Mustafa Kaplan | Yes No
-Murtaza Hakimi | Yes NO
+Murtaza Hakimi | Yes No

 ## Agenda
 1. [Topic 1](#topic-1)